meilisearch/specifications/text/0085-api-keys-scoped-api-keys.md

 #### Summary Key Points

-- /keys endpoints become restricted to the master key.
+- `/keys` management is restricted to the master key.
-- When a master key is set at MeiliSearch first-launch, we generate two pre-configured `API Key`.
+- When a master key is set at MeiliSearch first-launch, we generate two pre-configured `API Key` resources.
 A `Default Search API Key` restricted to the search action and a `Default Admin API Key` to handle all operations (except managing API Keys) on MeiliSearch.
 - New endpoints are added to manage the `API Key` resource.
-- `API keys` can have restrictions on which methods can be accessed via an `actions` list; they can also `expireAt` a specific datetime and be restricted to a specific set of `indexes`.
+- `API keys` can have restrictions on which methods can be accessed via an `actions` list; they can also `expiresAt` a specific date time and be restricted to a specific set of `indexes`.

 #### Managing `API Key`